Good Clinical Practice Courses

 Good Clinical Practice (GCP) is an international ethical and scientific quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects.

-- Venues may vary but will either be in the Northern or Southern suburbs of Cape Town.
+- Venues may vary but will either be in the Northern areas of Cape Town.

-- Please note that additional GCP training dates can be offered to groups of 10 and more.
-In-house training can also be arranged at 10% discount depending on numbers and feasibility.
+- Please note that additional GCP training dates can be offered to groups of 6 or more (at your facility).

 As an accredited course by the HPCSA, Task Academy aims to provide the opportunity for each research individual to understand clinical research concepts and terms and to build a strong foundation for creating and implementing scientific sound clinical research outcomes.